Murder of Wang Lianying: Theatre

 Shortly afterwards, Peking opera troupes began presenting their own takes on the story.
 One troupe, the Great Stage, premiered its adaptation on 27 November 1920.
 For this run, which starred Zhang Wenyan and Lin Shusen, it advertised "rich and colourful" settings that included foreign mansions, brothels, and the courtroom.
 Another troupe, the Co-Stage, initially presented its story as being retold by Lianying's parents "with their own mouths" and featuring her sister Yuying.
 (Note: Unlike the Laughter Stage, wherein male actors played female characters, the French Concession-based Co-Stage was permitted to employ female actors (He 2018).
 Yuying was later replaced by Lu Lanchun, a noted Peking opera performer (Cheng 2024).)
-The Co-Stage production was highly successful, selling out tickets for the two months of its run.
+The Co-Stage production was highly successful, selling out tickets throughout its two-month run.

 A third Peking opera troupe, the New Stage, began performing its adaptation in mid-February 1921.
 Again emphasizing its ability to retell the story accurately, the troupe used a real car on stage.
 It also added new scenes, including an escape through a river.
 This adaptation, which was based on Peking opera but starred "civilized drama" actor Wang Youyou, was a success.
-During the initial eighty-day run, tickets were regularly sold out, with the best seats being reserved in advance.
-In 1923, the New Stage brought its adaptation on tour, finding popular acclaim in Hangzhou.
+During the initial eighty-day run, tickets regularly sold out, with the best seats being reserved in advance.
+In 1923, the New Stage brought its adaptation on tour, finding acclaim in Hangzhou.

 Throughout the 1920s, travelling troupes adapted the story to the stage, with performances in Taiwan noted as late as 1926.
 Performances based on the story have continued into the 2000s.
 The comedian Guo Degang developed a crosstalk routine based on the case, and a pingtan adaptation was staged by the Shanghai Pingtan Troupe in 2013 as part of a series on Shanghai's history.